artemvmin/traktor_s5_mod/README.md

 #### Mixer FX [4]

-- SHIFT + FILTER_ON to open the Mixer FX menu for that deck
+- SHIFT + FILTER ON to open the Mixer FX menu for that deck
-  - Left Knob to browse effects
+  - BROWSE KNOB to browse effects:
-  - PUSH Left Knob to set current effect on all decks
+  - PUSH BROWSE KNOB to set current effect on all decks
-- SHIFT + FX Arrows [<] or [>] to cycle though Mixer FX for that deck
+- SHIFT + FX ARROWS [<] or [>] to cycle though Mixer FX for that deck

 [4] Mixer FX allow you to change the behavior of a deck's filter knob.
 There are currently five effects: filter, reverb, dual delay, noise, and time gater.

 #### Misc

-- Back (<) to reset deck Mixer FX (Filter)
+- BACK [<] to reset deck Mixer FX (to filter)
-- HOLD Back (<) to reset deck key and tempo
+- HOLD BACK [<] to reset deck key and tempo
 - Global and deck tempo knobs perform coarse adjustment when SHIFT is not held
 - SHIFT + FLUX for flux reverse